jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 - Indexing the Blockchain to a Postgres DataBase for other project use.
 - Created AWS EC2 instance with my own Containerized Blockchain archive node.
 - Created AWS EC2 instance of Prometheus and Grafana for monitoring.
+- Resolved Networking Security issues in the cloud.

 ### **UpTime Sciences**
 *Full-time · 2 yrs 7 mos*